-15.1.6.
+14.1.6.
 Room markers

-The markers relating to the room events (Fig 260) are displayed and recorded in the column on the left side of the page (Fig 248 B).
+The markers relating to the room events (Fig 256) are displayed and recorded in the column on the left side of the page (Fig 244 $\bf B$ ).

-Fig 260 - Room markers
+Fig 256 - Room markers

 These markers make it possible to record any occurrence which is considered significant and of which a record is required.

-The system makes it possible to record the event and the time at which it occurred.
+It is possible to record the event and the time at which it occurred.

-The number and nature of room events change according to the needs of the specific user and depend on the particular configuration of the system used.
-Remember that the procedures explained in this paragraph are only an example of configuration.
+The number and nature of room events change according to the needs of the specific hospital and depend on the particular configuration of the system used.
+The procedures explained in this paragraph are only an example of configuration.

-The room markers in this configuration are
+The room markers in this configuration are:

 - Room opens

 - Start of maintenance

 - Start of cleaning

 - End of cleaning

 - End of maintenance

-- Room closes
+Room closes

-The markers appear on the left side of the screen as a sequence of boxes.
-The boxes are arranged in chronological order.
+The markers are displayed on the left side of the screen as a sequence of boxes.
+The boxes are in chronological order.

 The box relating to the marker initially appears in ochre yellow and does not contain any information on the moment (the time and day) in which the event took place.
-This means that the marker has not yet been recorded, the corresponding event has not yet occurred (Fig 261).
+This means that the marker has not yet been recorded, the corresponding event has not yet occurred (Fig 257).

-Fig 261 - First room marker
+Fig 257 - First room marker

-To record a markert, simply click the corresponding box.
-The box becomes gray and records the time at which it was clicked.
-A new ochre yellow box (or several boxes, depending on the configuration) indicating no time appears below it.
-New boxes refer to subsequent markers (Fig 262).
+To record a marker, click/touch the corresponding box.
+The box turns to gray and records the time at which it was clicked.
+A new ochre yellow box (or several boxes, depending on the configuration) indicating no time is displayed below it.
+New boxes refer to subsequent markers (Fig 258).

-Fig 262 - Second room marker
+Fig 258 - Second room marker

-In general, to record a marker you have to
+In general, to record a marker it is necessary to

-click the corresponding box.
+Click/touch the corresponding box.